-Note: Extended storage times which result in the discharge of the low- or high-voltage batteries may result in the setting of DTCs and/or a no-start condition.
+Note: Extended storage time which results in the discharge of the low and/or high-voltage batteries, may result in the setting of DTCs and/or a no-start condition.

-Your vehicle must be started and run for a minimum of 10 minutes once a month in order to maintain the high-voltage battery charge.
-This will maintain the high-voltage battery, but it is not enough to maintain the low-voltage (underhood) battery charging may be required after 60 days.
+In order to maintain the high-voltage battery charge, once a month your vehicle must be started and run for a minimum of 10 minutes.
+This will maintain the high-voltage battery, but it is not enough to maintain the low-voltage (underhood) battery and additional low-voltage (underhood) battery charging may be required after 60 days.